The Challenge (TV series)

-The Challenge (originally known as Road Rules: All Stars, followed by Real World/Road Rules Challenge) is a reality competition show on MTV that is a spin-off of two of the network's reality shows, The Real World and Road Rules and originally featured alumni from these two shows.
-Casting for The Challenge has expanded over the years to include contestants who debuted on The Challenge itself, and other MTV franchises.
-Starting in 2018, new contestants were chosen outside of the MTV network programming.
-The contestants compete against one another in various extreme challenges to avoid elimination.
-The winners of the final challenge win the competition and typically share a large cash prize.
+The Challenge (originally known as Road Rules: All Stars, followed by Real World/Road Rules Challenge) is a reality competition show that is a spin-off of two of the network's reality shows, The Real World and Road Rules.
+The series premiered on MTV on April 20, 1998 and moved to Paramount+ for its forty-second season.
+The series showcases contestants competing against one another in various challenges to avoid elimination, with the winners typically sharing a cash prize.
 The Challenge is currently hosted by T. J. Lavin.

-The series premiered on April 20, 1998.
 The show was originally titled Road Rules: All Stars, and had notable Real World alumni participated in a Road Rules style road-trip.
-It was renamed Real World/Road Rules Challenge for the 2nd season, then later abridged to simply The Challenge by the show's 19th season.
+It was renamed Real World/Road Rules Challenge for its second season, then later abridged to simply The Challenge by the show's nineteenth season.
 Since the fourth season, each season has supplied the show with a unique subtitle, such as Rivals.
-Each season consists of a format and theme from which the subtitle is derived.

-The show's forty-first season, titled Vets & New Threats, premiered on July 30, 2025.
+The show's forty-second season, titled Cutthroat, premiered on August 5, 2026.